 When enabled, the system requires a password upon power up.
 Either the Supervisor or User Password may be entered.
+The default setting is Disabled.

 Fixed Disk Boot Sector

 This selection allows the boot sector of the fixed disk to be write protected.
 The default setting is Normal.
 When set for Write Protected, it serves as a form of virus protection.
 If the passwords are enabled, this option may only be changed by the Supervisor.